 What is User Datagram Protocol (UDP/IP)?

-UDP is a communication protocol used across the Internet for especially time-sensitive transmissions such as video playback or DNS lookups.
-It speeds up communications by not requiring what’s known as a “handshake”, allowing data to be transferred before the receiving party agrees to the communication.
-This allows the protocol to operate very quickly, and also creates an opening for exploitation.
+The User Datagram Protocol, or UDP, is a communication protocol used across the Internet for especially time-sensitive transmissions such as video playback or DNS lookups.
+It speeds up communications by not formally establishing a connection before data is transferred.
+This allows data to be transferred very quickly, but it can also cause packets to become lost in transit — and create opportunities for exploitation in the form of DDoS attacks.

 What Kind Of Services Rely On UDP?

 UDP is commonly used in time-sensitive communications where occasionally dropping packets is better than waiting.
 Voice and video traffic are sent using this protocol because they are both time-sensitive and designed to handle some level of loss.
 For example VOIP (voice over IP), which is used by many internet-based telephone services, operates over UDP.
 This is because a staticy phone conversation is preferable to one that is crystal clear but heavily delayed.

 This also makes UDP the ideal protocol for online gaming.
 Similarly, because DNS servers both need to be fast and efficient, they operate though UDP as well.

 UDP ‘risks’ like packet loss are not a serious problem in most use cases.
 However, UDP can be exploited for malicious purposes.
 Since UDP does not require a handshake, attackers can ‘flood’ a targeted server with UDP traffic without first getting that server’s permission to begin communication.

 A typical UDP flood attack sends a large number of UDP datagrams to random ports on its target computer.
 This forces the target to respond with an equally large number of ICMP packets, which indicate those ports were unreachable.
 The computing resources required to respond to each fraudulent datagram can exhaust the target, resulting in a denial-of-service to legitimate traffic.
 (To learn more, read our article on UDP flood attacks.)